SaintsRobotics/2011-Blue-Scorpion/README.md

 FRC-2011
 ========

-The code for the 2011 FRC competition, Logomotion.
+Blue Scorpion's code for the 2011 FRC competition, Logomotion.